 Unlike other Haworthia plant varieties, the plant tends to grow quickly but remains small.
 It rarely grows bigger than four inches in diameter and more than a few inches tall.

-It features a rosette of triangular leaves with distinct ridges.
+It features clumps of up to 20 rosettes of triangular leaves with distinct ridges.
 These distinct ridges resemble the texture of a washboard, giving it the common name – Fairies Washboard.

 Varieties of the plant are available with light to dark green leaves.